leonardothibes/puppet-zf/README.md

 puppet-zf
 =========

-A Puppet module that installs Zend Framework 1.x.x.
+A Puppet module that installs Zend Framework 1.x.x and 2.x.x.

 ## Sample Usage
 Install zf and use the provided configuration defaults: